pgalbavy/geneos/README.md

 )
 ```

-Then all of the normal logging methods will work.
+Then all of the normal _log_ package methods will work.

 The `DebugLogger` is turned off by default and can be enabled using `geneos.EnableDebugLog()` and then disabled again using `geneos.DisableDebugLog()`.
-It should be noted that these calls will enable and disable debug logging globally for the whole process including other running samplers.
+As the Loggers are copies of the built-in ones the Enabled/Disabled is per package.

+For this reason you may want to provide exported package methods to turn debug logging on and off from the calling program.

 ## Streams